 How Do I Determine the Number of Cores in My Computer?

+Pro licensed engines are limited to the number of servers and cores in those servers.
 Modern computers have multi-core processors containing two or more independent processing units called cores.
 Through a technique called hyper-threading, physical cores appear to be multiple logical processors or virtual cores to the operating system.
-The number of logical processors or virtual cores in your computer can be important when licensing the Windward Studios .NET, Java, and RESTful Report Engines.
-Hence, it is important to determine the number of cores for your computer for accurate licensing.

 Determining the Number of Cores for Windows